 - Inside what each child has its own maturation process, and its own rhythmsIt is important to bear in mind that its neural plasticity is still very intense.
 Hence the importance of stimulation, of that guided supervision that parents must give them where we always support them, while at the same time providing them with new learning situations.

-- In the ages between 6 and 11, affective and emotional support will prevail.
 It is those ages where they are introduced to a new social sphere, they already leave home and come into contact with the other society: school.
 Here, we are going to have to put into practice other strategies that we are now going to teach you.

 Montessori pedagogy for children between 6 and 8 years old

 We are facing what experts call middle childhood.
 They are still children, but they already have enough skills to take care of themselves in the most everyday tasks.
 It is a "magic age" and parents can see it very clearly.
+More complex questions arisea sense of justice and a desire to participate.

 Children are already more perceptive and their words already acquire a more symbolic, more critical depth, with a capacity already on what are the norms, morals, what is right and wrong ...
 It is a time when our children will demand more independence.
 They already have their first friends and have established new important bonds for them.